 - Pfab, F., Kirchner, M. T., Huss-Marp, J., Schuster, T., Schalock, P. C., Fuqin, J., . . .
 Napadow, V. (2012).
 Acupuncture compared with oral antihistamine for type I hypersensitivity itch and skin response in adults with atopic dermatitis: a patient- and examiner-blinded, randomized, placebo-controlled, crossover trial.
 Allergy, 67(4), 566-573.

 - Lee, K. C., Keyes, A., Hensley, J. R., Gordon, J. R., Kwasny, M. J., West, D. P., & Lio, P. A. (2012).
 Effectiveness of acupressure on pruritus and lichenification associated with atopic dermatitis: a pilot trial.
 Acupunct Med, 30(1), 8-11.

 Feedback From our clients…

 “Before I saw Dr. Alban my eczema was out of control and getting worse every year.
 I tried all western forms of therapy including steroid cream after steroid cream.
-But after one month of visits with Dr. Alban, between the acupuncture therapy and the supplemental herbs he suggested the eczema not only cleared up but has since yet to return.”
+But after a few months of visits with Dr. Alban, between the acupuncture therapy and the herbal teas, he suggested the eczema not only cleared up but has since yet to return.”

 ~ Ryan, NYC